Looking to improve your welding skills and knowledge? Look no further!

 SJ501 is suitable for welding low-carbon steel and some low-alloy steel structures using H08A and H08MnA welding wires.
 It is also ideal for multi-wire rapid welding, particularly for double-sided single-pass welding.

 Table 11 chemical composition (mass fraction) of SJ501 (%)

 68. What are the common forms of pad joints?
 What are its advantages and disadvantages?

-A backing plate with the same composition as the base metal is placed on the back of the groove so that a fully welded weld can be obtained during welding without burning through the root.
+A backing plate, made of the same composition as the base metal, is placed at the back of the groove to ensure a fully welded joint during the welding process without burning through the root.

-This joint is called backing plate joint.
-Common joint forms of backing plate include: I-shaped belt backing plate groove, V-shaped belt backing plate groove, Y-shaped belt backing plate groove, single-sided V-shaped belt backing plate groove, etc. see Fig. 6.
+This type of joint is known as a backing plate joint, and common forms of the backing plate include: I-shaped belt backing plate groove, V-shaped belt backing plate groove, Y-shaped belt backing plate groove, single-sided V-shaped belt backing plate groove, as shown in Figure 6.

 a) I-shaped groove with backing plate